bbauska/Coursera-Bootstrap/README.md

 For the telephone number, so here we already have the first name and the last name above.

-The third one, I\'m going to change this to label for \"telnum\".
+The third one, I\'m going to change this to label for "telnum".

 This is from the telephone number and then the classes, I\'m going to apply a col-12 class to this saying that this label will be in its own